 Admission is on an audition selection process.
-Some instruments may be borrowed from the school for a small yearly fee of \$30.00 depending on the availability of instruments.
+Some instruments may be borrowed from the school for a small yearly fee depending on the availability of instruments.
+There is also a fee to participate in the program.
+Further information can be obtained through the school office regarding the instrumental program.